pipelinelabo/datalaiq-wiki/gui/gui.md

-# The Gravwell GUI
+# The DatalaiQ GUI

-Most users will interact with Gravwell through the web GUI.
+Most users will interact with DatalaiQ through the web GUI.
 This page describes a few high-level menus and interface concepts; the pages linked below go into detail on other topics.

 * [The Search Interface](queries/queries.md)
 * [Dashboards](dashboards/dashboards.md)